Ghadjeres/DeepBach/README.md

 ### music21 editor

 You might need to
 Open a four-part chorale.
 Press enter on the server address, a list of computed models should appear.
-Select and (re)load a model. [configure properly the music editor called by music21](http://web.mit
+Select and (re)load a model.
-.edu/music21/doc/moduleReference/moduleEnvironment.html).On Ubuntu you can eg. use MuseScore:
+[Configure properly the music editor called by music21](http://web.mit.edu/music21/doc/moduleReference/moduleEnvironment.html).
+On Ubuntu you can eg. use MuseScore:

 ```shell
 sudo apt install musescore